Vasko117/SocialSphere/README.md

 **Project Overview:**

-SocialSphere is a mobile application developed using React Native and Firebase, created using custom UI components and designed to facilitate social interaction and communication among users.
+SocialSphere is a mobile application developed using React Native, Expo and Firebase, created using custom UI components and designed to facilitate social interaction and communication among users.
 It incorporates features such as user registration and login, profile management, messaging,location displaying, image sharing, and social networking.

 **Functionalities:**